I spent several years working as a website evaluator and security tester for major technology companies.

 Shutting down disinformation on social media isn't enough however.
 Just as the computer scientists in the Pentagon and elsewhere are now going over computer networks with a fine tooth comb to root out spyware, each of us, especially after the egregious and traitorous attack on our own capitol, needs to look deep inside our gray matter and root out any ideas that may have been placed there (and disguised as "commons sense"), by those who want to destroy our country.

 Many of those ideas seem so "common sense" that they "must be true", and while not everything you hold as your core values is wrong, each of us, if we have been exposed to thoughts which were not our own through the internet and social media, may have to some extent been "hacked".
-If you really value your freedom and really are the "patriot" that you claim to be, please join me and go ahead and run a little "anti-virus" on your own mind.
-It's your patriotic duty to do so.

 Each of us carries with us our own moral compass that ultimately guides our actions.
 Just as can happen with an actual compass, with its sensitive little magnetic needle, a highly polarizing force can sometimes get too close to our own little "truth needles" and cause them to sway in the wrong direction.
 There's a good chance that our nation's collective cognition has indeed been hacked.
 It's our patriotic duty to each perform a little virus scan on our own minds, to find out what's real, and what may have been planted there to try and destroy our democracy from within.

 - A Genocide Incited on Facebook, With Posts From Myanmar’s Military